Gravitational effects on a dissipative two-level atom in the weak-field regime: Dissipation rate in a weak gravitational field

 where $n_B (\Omega_g)$ is the occupation number of the scalar particles at the frequency $\Omega_g$.
 The spontaneous emission rate $\gamma_g$ is

 where $\gamma=d^2\Omega^3/(6\pi)$, $R=|\bm{R}|$, $d=|\bm{d}|$, and the numeric functions,

 The function $S_i(x)=\int^x_0 dy \sin y/y$ is the sine integral.
 The above $\Gamma_+$, $\Gamma_-$, and $\gamma_g$ are derived in Appendix \ref{app:detail_Ag-K}.
-Here, $\gamma$ corresponds to the spontaneous emission rate of the two-level atom in the flat space.
-The ratio $\gamma_g/\gamma$ characterizes the gravitational modification of the rate.
+Here, $\gamma$ denotes the spontaneous emission rate of the two-level atom far from the gravitational source.
+Since gravitational effects are defined through the comparison of the two atoms illustrated in Fig\ref{fig:illust_situation}, the ratio $\gamma_g/\gamma$ provides a meaningful measure of the modification of the emission rate.
 Fig.\ref{fig:ratio} presents the behavior of $\gamma_g/\gamma$ as a function of $R\Omega$ for some fixed values of $\Phi$.
 The left and right panels show the ratio $\gamma_g/\gamma$ for the parallel case $\bm{d}\parallel\bm{R}$ and for the perpendicular case $\bm{d}\perp\bm{R}$, respectively.
 In the low- and high-frequency limits, the ratio gets to be constant.
 In the parallel case, the ratio is greater than one around $R\Omega \sim 1$.
 Hence the spontaneous emission rate $\gamma_g$ is enhanced.
 In the other parameter region, the rate is suppressed.

 Let us focus on the two limits: the low frequency limit $R \Omega \ll 1$ (the long wavelength mode of emitted scalar particles) and the high frequency limit $R\Omega \gg 1$ (the short wavelength mode of emitted scalar particles).
 Because the functions $f_1(x)$ and $f_2(x)$ are approximated as